AmoebeLabs/swiss-army-knife-card-manual/docs/start/preface.md

 At the time of that fatal message, I needed something positive to balance all the negative things and decided to take the challenge and start building my own card: The Swiss Army Knife with all its tools was born!

 ##:sak-sak-logo: The dilemma: release or not?
-I stopped working on this map after my sister died: I had other things to do, and its purpose had suddenly "disappeared" somehow.
+I stopped working on this custom card after my sister died: I had other things to do, and its purpose had suddenly "disappeared" somehow.

 In November 2021 I asked myself "What to do now?".
 The card is unfinished, no one but me has used it, has no documentation, and given its size, that could be quite a big undertaking.
 In addition, users will find bugs that need fixing.
 And I have to do other things too.

 But what if I get help?

-I posted a teaser of the map on the Dutch Tweakers forum: and one of them suggested a closed beta.
+I posted a teaser of the card on the Dutch Tweakers forum: and one of them suggested a closed beta.
 And so it was!
-About 30 Home Assistant users wanted to become beta testers.
+About 40 Home Assistant users wanted to become beta testers.
 That is doable for me!
 It got me to start creating the documentation you are reading right now!

+Back in 2021, I had the idea to release the custom card (as RC or BETA) around March/April 2022, but handling my sister's estate appeared to be more complex than I anticipated, so the public BETA release was delayed until the end of June 2022.
+Nearly 2 years after I started building this card!

 I used Material for MkDocs to create this documentation: a great piece of software with a good navigation system, even better formatting solutions, and on top of that customization to better suit my needs.